 Skip to main content

-A Verification walks you through identity verification (KYC for individuals, KYB for businesses) for an account that needs to receive payouts.
-For example, you can create a Verification to onboard a user before their first withdrawal, pre-filling their name and address so they complete the hosted KYC form in seconds without you building any verification UI.
-Later, you can use the same Verification to read back their verified identity data and respond to any RFIs that downstream payout providers surface.
+A Verification guides a person or business through the identity checks required for an account to receive payouts.
+Individuals complete Know Your Customer (KYC) checks, and businesses complete Know Your Business (KYB) checks.
+For example, create a Verification before a user’s first withdrawal.
+You can prefill their name and address so they can complete the hosted form without a custom verification UI.
+Later, use the same Verification to retrieve their verified identity data and respond to RFIs from downstream payout providers.
 Create a Verification when an account needs to be verified before transacting — typically before their first withdrawal.
 Before creating, make sure you have a Company with a ledger account (created automatically when you create a company).
 Don’t create multiple Verifications of the same kind on the same account — each account supports at most one active individual (KYC) and one business (KYB) profile.
 The Verification transitions through multiple statuses as the user completes the process: pending while they’re going through KYC, approved once identity is confirmed, rejected if the provider declines, and action_required when a payout provider needs additional information like a bank statement or tax ID.
 Successful Verifications result in a fully verified identity with confirmed name, date of birth, country, and address — unlocking the account for payouts.
 If you create a Verification with pre-fill fields (first_name, address, etc.), it automatically seeds both the verification and the hosted KYC form so the user doesn’t re-enter information you already have.
 We recommend listening for the identity_profile.approved and identity_profile.rejected webhooks rather than polling, to react to status changes in real time.
 By using Verifications, you can onboard users for payouts through a single API integration, even as the underlying KYC providers and compliance requirements change over time.

 Endpoints